Tiny House Showers, Sinks, and Tubs

 Low Flow Shower head Laws

 All shower heads currently sold in the US are restricted to 2.5 gpm measured using a water system that has 80 PSI.
 Your water system may be a lot less than that.
 If you unscrew the shower nozzle a restricter can usually be seen.
 I drilled the hole in mine larger to increase the flow.
-On one shower head the entire plastic restrister just came right out.
+On one shower head the entire plastic restricter just came right out.
 This dramatically increased the shower head performance.

 Shower Surrounds